dreamking60/d3-start-to-finish-leanpub/manuscript/20 PRACTICAL Add more circles.md

 You should see:

-{width: 75%}
+{width: 100%}
 ![Energy Explorer with a circle for each energy type](18eaca30a5e3a178e078dba084d4cc66.png)

 The completed code is in `step8-complete` of the code download.

 ## Summing up

-Adding the nested join in the previous section was fairly complicated but it made adding further elements to the `g` element fairly straightforward.
+Adding the nested join in the previous section was fairly complicated it made adding further elements to the `g` element fairly straightforward.
 Each country now has 4 circles (each of which represents one of the four energy types) and a text label.
 It's beginning to take shape!

 It’s not possible to see which circle relates to which energy type so in the next section you’ll style each circle in accordance with its energy type.